AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 Keep an eye on your audience and engage with them often.
 Have a conversation with them and be lively.

+In order to facilitate this, we limited the number of attendees.
+By asking for feedback after each main point you can gauge if your audience is following and, if not, you can adjust accordingly.

 {::nomarkdown}
 <figure>
     <a href="/css/images/2016-02-28-angular-training-days/course-active.jpg" target="_blank">